DLF Promenade Dedicates the Month of November to Shine the Spotlight on Men

 Additionally, every shopper who shops at the mall in the month of November stands a chance to participate in the lucky draw and 5 people can get a chance to win speakers from VIFA.

-Men can come and learn from the best professional and impress everyone around them.
+Men can come and learn from the best professionals and impress everyone around them.

-DLF Promenade in its expedition to provide their patrons with wholesome experience has always made sure to curate unique and extraordinary activities.
+DLF Promenade in its expedition to provide its patrons with wholesome experience has always made sure to curate unique and extraordinary activities.

 With a No Shave November, head to DLF Promenade and celebrate men.